-An employee will be entitled to three (3) normal days' pay of excused leave to attend a funeral, make necessary arrangements, or grieve the death of a member of the employee's immediate family or household.
-Where death occurs and/or the funeral is to be held outside a one- hundred and fifty (150) mile radius from the Cook County Building, 118 North Clark Street, Chicago, Illinois, the employee will be entitled to a maximum of five (5) normal days' pay of excused leave.
+An employee will be entitled to three (3) normal days' pay of excused leave to attend a funeral, make necessary arrangements, or grieve the death of an immediate family or household member.
+Where death occurs and/or the funeral is to be held outside a one-hundred and fifty (150) mile radius from the Cook County Building, 118 North Clark Street, Chicago, Illinois, the employee will be entitled to a maximum of five (5) normal days' pay of excused leave.